Perpetual-Intrigue/piLibrary/README.md

 # About

-This library was primarily developed as a learning experience but may prove useful as a general purpose suite of libraries usable in a variety of situations.
+This library was primarily developed as a learning experience but may prove useful as a general-purpose suite of libraries usable in a variety of situations.

 ## Objective

-These files are not intended to be operated as single-file libiraries but rather a collection of smaller libraries that operate cooperatively.
+These files are not intended to be operated as single-file libraries but rather a collection of smaller libraries that operate cooperatively.

 The intent is to grow the library as new needs occurs during the various project / demo developments.
 If there is specify interest or demand adjustments can be made if viable.

 ## Library Structure
-The following is a library hirarchy focused on piTerminal as an example structure.
+The following is a library hierarchy focused on piTerminal as an example structure.
 It also includes any unreferenced libraries.
 A brief cutsheet of library features is also listed.
 <table style="border-width:0px; margin: 0px; padding: 0px">
 <tr>